thoughtworks-jumpstart/guides/docs/javascript/node-basics.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/jOupHNvDIq8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### What is an event loop?

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/8aGhZQkoFbQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Node.js architecture

 <img src="_media/nodejs.jpg" alt="node.js architecture" width="400"/>

-- libuv: the low-level I/O engine of Node.js. it encapsulate the details of different I/O APIs on various operating systems
+- libuv: the low-level I/O engine of Node.js written in C. it encapsulate the details of different I/O APIs on various operating systems
-- V8: the JavaScript engine originally developed by Google for the Chrome browser
+- V8: the open source JavaScript engine written in C++ originally developed by Google for the Chrome browser
 - bindings: responsible for wrapping and exposing libuv and other low-level functionality to JavaScript
 - node-core, a core JavaScript library that implements the high-level Node.js API